-- Must have graduated in the top 10% from their class in Degree Program
+- Must have graduated in the top 10% of their class in the Degree Program

-- Have chosen relevant program, academic excellence and ambitions are also considered.
+- Having chosen a relevant program, academic excellence and ambitions are also considered.

 9. Wageningen University And Research

-This university focuses on the theme ‘healthy food and living environment and it is considered one of the best in this specific area.
-Wageningen offers plenty of scholarships programs.
+This university focuses on the theme of healthy food and living environment and it is considered one of the best in this specific area.
+Wageningen offers plenty of scholarship programs.
 With the help of a scholarship, you can cover a part of the expenses of studying at Wageningen University & Research.
-Before applying for the scholarship, you need to be admitted to one of the Master's programmes at the university.
+Before applying for the scholarship, you need to be admitted to one of the Master's programs at the university.
 Furthermore, there are certain agreements of this university with selected countries, which might help you financially.

 Other Scholarships to Study in Netherlands: